 where -p option is required only in case of a root password has been defined for MySQL.

 Users with a no-install package may use the instructions to install MySQL manually.
-For installing MySQL from a ZIP Archive package is as under:
+Installing MySQL from a ZIP Archive package is as under:

 Extract the main archive to the desired install directory

-User may also extract the debug-test archive, which is optional in case plan is to execute the MySQL benchmark and test the software.
+Users may also extract the debug-test archive, which is optional in case the plan is to execute the MySQL benchmark and test the software.

-- Option file can be created using the following commands:-
+- An option file can be created using the following commands:-

 - Choose a MySQL server type